AdailSilva/KubernetesClusterAlwaysFreeOracleCloud/README.md

-# Configure OCI credentials.
+# Configure OCI credentials

 Configure OCI credentials.
 If you obtain a session token (with oci session authenticate), make sure to put the correct region, and when prompted for the profile name, enter DEFAULT so that Terraform finds the session token automatically.

-# Commands:
+# Commands

     oci session authenticate